anvo268/Udacity-Data-Analyst-Nanodegree/Project Investigate a Dataset/README.md

 The introductory project for the nanodegree.
 It is a simple investigation of the popular Titanic.
-Projects demonstrates knowledge of pandas and Jupyter notebooks.
+Project demonstrates knowledge of pandas and Jupyter notebooks.